djepi29/LightBnB/README.md

 1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.
 2. Clone your repository onto your local device.
 3. Install dependencies using the `npm install` command.
+4. within psql (in the terminal), set the database inserting the schema.sql file followed by the seeds file.
-3. Start the web server using the `npm run local` command.
+5. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:3000/>.
-4. Go to <http://localhost:3000/> in your browser.
+6. Go to <http://localhost:3000/> in your browser.

 ## Dependencies
 - Express